Faculty and Staff

 |College of Social Work|

-Kim’s research centers on the management of work and caregiving challenges for low-income families and how work-family policies, both private and public, can help mitigate such challenges and contribute to the well-being of low-income working parents and their children.
-He also studies the implications of material hardship on family health and well-being.
-Across his scholarship, he aims to improve the well-being of low-income families and their children by advancing knowledge to inform program and policy interventions.
+His research centers on work and caregiving challenges for low-income parents and how work-family policies, both private and public, can help address such challenges and contribute to the health and mental health of low-income parents and their children.
+Kim’s recent research focused on the impacts of the child-care subsidy program for low-income families, the implications of involuntary part-time employment and workplace flexibility for well-being for workers and their children.
+Across his scholarship, Kim aims to improve the well-being of low-income families by advancing knowledge to inform program and policy interventions.

 Kim received his Ph.D. from the University of Chicago, School of Social Service Administration, and his master’s degrees in social work and public administration at Columbia University.